raleel/mythras-srd/0005_Combat.md

 #### Damage Modifier

-This Attribute shows whether or notwhether the Damage Modifier of the attacker can be used to boost the Ranged Weapon's damage roll.
+This Attribute shows whether the Damage Modifier of the attacker can be used to boost the Ranged Weapon's damage roll.
 In general, only self-drawn bows and thrown weapons allow the user to apply their Damage Modifier.

 #### Range